polio-nanopore/piranha/README.md

                         disrupt the record id, so avoid these.
   --language LANGUAGE   Output report language.
 Options: English, French.
-Default: English --save-config         Output the config file with all parameters used
+Default: English --save-config         Output the config file with all parameters used --archive-fastq       Write the supplied fastq_pass directory to the output directory.
+  --archivedir ARCHIVEDIR
+                        Configure where to put the fastq_pass files, default in the output directory.
 Misc options:
   --runname RUNNAME     Run name to appear in report.
 Default: polioDDNS --username USERNAME   Username to appear in report.
 Default: no user name